HunterStevens/labs-engineering-standards/docs/topics/data-persistence.md

 All other database engines are prohibited, including:

-- MongoDB, SQLite, MySQL, DB2
+- MongoDB, DynamoDB, SQLite, MySQL, DB2

 Rationale: